eskatos/creadur-rat-gradle/README.md

     // Fail the build on rat errors, defaults to true failOnError.set(false)

-    // Prints the complete plain text report, defaults to false verbose.set(true)
+    // Prints the list of files with unapproved licences to the console, defaults to false verbose.set(true)
 }
 ```